Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

-Khris Middleton and the rest of the Milwaukee Bucks hit the court versus the Miami Heat in the NBA Playoffs on Saturday, at 7:30 PM ET.
+Khris Middleton and the rest of the Milwaukee Bucks match up versus the Miami Heat in the NBA Playoffs on Monday, at 7:30 PM ET.

-In this piece we'll break down Middleton's stats and trends, helping you make good picks on prop bets.
+Below, we break down Middleton's stats and trends to help you pick out the best prop bets.

 Khris Middleton Prop Bets vs. the Heat